YueLin301/yuelin301.github.io/_tabs/about.md

 > *— Walt Whitman, O Me!
 O Life!*
 {: .prompt-info } -->

-Hi, this is Yue Lin (/ˈjuːeɪ lɪn/, or 林越 in Chinese), and welcome to my personal website.
+Hi, this is <span translate="no">Yue Lin</span> (/ˈjuːeɪ lɪn/, or 林越 in Chinese), and welcome to my personal website.
-Currently, I am a research assistant in School of Data Science at The Chinese University of Hong Kong, Shenzhen, fortunately advised by Prof. Baoxiang Wang.
+Currently, I am a research assistant in School of Data Science at The Chinese University of Hong Kong, Shenzhen, fortunately advised by Prof. <span translate="no">Baoxiang Wang</span>.
 Here, I will irregularly update my experiences, notes, and computational magic spells that interest me.

 <div style="color: #999;">